AlCalzone/ioBroker.zwave2/README.md

 ### 1.7.10 (2020-11-04)
 * Improved compatibility with devices that don't follow the `User Code CC` and `Notification CC` specifications correctly (like Zipato Keypad)
 * Added the ability to edit binary values (e.g. RFID codes) using hexadecimal strings, e.g. `0xbada55`.

-### 1.7.9 (2020-11-01)
-* Fixed a crash in the adapter settings when a node's device type is not yet set

 ## License